dangermike/chutes_and_ladders/README.md

 # Implementation

 The chutes and ladders were copied from our copy of the game.
-The game is modeled as a list of 100 squares which will conatain either `None` or a destination square's index.
+The game is modeled as a list of 100 squares which will contain either `None` or a destination square's index.
 This skips the hashing step in using a dict and since the board is only 100 items it is easy to hold as a list.
 By assessing those destinations at the start of the turn instead of the end we avoid having to do a bounds check on the board array twice.
 Bookkeeping aside, the game is literally a 3-line `while` loop.

 Summary statistics are calculated using a mix of the built-in `statistics` library and `numpy`.
 Histogram is calculated using `matplotlib`.